||Mountain Biking with a Pacemaker

 I'd thought must be part of getting older -- was dramatically better.
 My

-I was ready to do it again.
+but much better than before the pacemaker.
 Apparently my heart rate had been inadequate

 to meet my metabolic needs even when I wasn't riding the bike.